rtfeldman/elm-json-experiment/TEACHING.md

 This code returns a `Decoder String` which decodes a string, and then lowercases it.
-If decoding failed (for example because it tried to run this decoder on a number insetad of a string), then `String.toLower` will not get called.
+If decoding failed (for example because it tried to run this decoder on a number instead of a string), then `String.toLower` would not get called.

 ## 3. `andThen`